Celebrate winter’s citrus season with a sweet bubbly orange prosecco cocktail that is light and refreshing – my clementine Prosecco spritzer.

 The Best Orange Clementine Prosecco Cocktail Recipe

 - 1 ounce elderflower liqueur

 - 1 clementine, freshly squeezed (about 1 ounce of juice)

-- Fill two tumbler glasses with ice.
+- Fill two glasses with ice.
 Mix together the ingredients and pour equally into the glasses.
-Garnish with a fresh wedge of clementine.
+Garnish with a fresh orange wedge.